meilisearch/documentation/resources/faq.md

 [[toc]]

+## Why does MeiliSearch crash when I try to add documents?

+Most crashes during indexation are a result of a machine running out of RAM.
+This happens when your computer does not have enough memory to process your dataset.

+Indexation also uses disk space.
+If the indexer runs out of available disk space, MeiliSearch will crash.

+In both cases, we recommend adding new documents in smaller batches.
+Alternatively, you can try increasing your machine's RAM and/or available disk space.

+This is a known issue that we are actively trying to improve.

+## How can I speed up indexation when adding new documents?

+You can improve indexation speed in two ways:

+1. Indexation is a memory-intensive and multi-threaded operation.
+This means that the more memory and processor cores available, the faster will MeiliSearch index new documents.

+2. Bigger HTTP payloads are processed more quickly than smaller payloads.
+For example, adding the same 100,000 documents in two batches of 50,000 documents will be quicker than in four batches of 25,000 documents.
+By default, MeiliSearch sets the maximum payload size to 100MB, but you can change this value if necessary.
+That said, the bigger the payload, the higher the memory consumption.
+An instance may crash if it requires more RAM than is currently available in a machine.

 ## I have never used a search engine before.
 Can I use MeiliSearch anyway?

 Of course!
 No knowledge of ElasticSearch or Solr is required to use MeiliSearch.